metabase/metabase/docs/operations-guide/migrating-from-h2.md

 You could also choose to run Metabase on a [Metabase Cloud](/pricing) plan, which takes care of all of this stuff for you.

-## Databases we recommend for storing your Metabase application data
+## Choose a production database for storing your Metabase application data

 - [PostgreSQL](https://www.postgresql.org/).
 Minimum version: 9.4.
 - [MySQL](https://www.mysql.com/).
 Minimum version: 5.7.7.
 Required settings (which are the default): `utf8mb4_unicode_ci` collation, `utf8mb4` character set, and `innodb_large_prefix=ON`.